MasteraSnackin/SustainBuildinsights/README.md

 # Property Insights Pro

 Property Insights Pro is a Next.js application designed to provide comprehensive property redevelopment analysis.
-It leverages the PaTMa API for property data, Genkit for AI-powered insights and summaries, and provides a placeholder for OpenStreetMap for location visualization.
+It leverages the PaTMa API for property data, Genkit for AI-powered insights and summaries, and Mapbox Static Images API for location visualization.
 Users can input a UK postcode to generate a detailed report covering various aspects of a property's potential.

 ## Features